Joshuaamm7/Project4-Baron_OR_Drags/README.md

 ### MNAR Analysis

 One column with non-trivial missingness is `atakhans`, which has **1,686 missing values**.
-The missingness likely occurs because this objective does not appear in every match — it may be absent in certain game patches or in games that end before the objective spawns.
+The missingness likely occurs because this objective does not appear in every match.
+It may be absent in certain game patches or in games that end before the objective spawns.
 Because the probability that a value is missing may depend on factors not directly observed in the dataset (such as game patch or match duration), the missingness of `atakhans` is plausibly **Missing Not At Random (MNAR)**.

 ### Permutation Test 1: Atakhans Missingness Does NOT Depend on Dragons